JanHerca/urantiapedia/output/wikijs/en/article/Jan_Herca/Where_was_Cana_of_Galilee.md

 - The new archaeological find at [Kefar Kana](http://www.foxnews.com/story/0,2933,142234,00.html).

 - A [fairly good map](http://www.bibleplaces.com/canaswpmap.htm) of the location of the two sites.
+(The link is broken, but the map is provided above.)

 ## External links